wconrad/rabbit_droppings/README.markdown

 A major-level version bump (e.g. "1.0.0" to "2.0.0") changes the public API in some way that is not backward compatible.

+# Development

+Running the tests requires a RabbitMQ server installed locally.
+The tests are known to pass with these RabbitMQ versions:

+* 3.4.1

+To run the tests:

+    ./setup.py test